-QUESTION #1: What is the cumulative dollar amount of the appropriations for the Judiciary budget in S.2601/A.3001?
+QUESTION #1: What is the cumulative dollar amount of the appropriations for the Judiciary budget in A.3001/S.2601?

-According to Senate Resolution 818, introduced and passed on March 11th, "The Senate concurs with the Executive recommendation of \$1.75 billion".
-This figure is incorrect.
+Assembly Resolution 812, passed by the Assembly on March 11th, does not state.
+However, Senate Resolution 818, passed by the Senate on March 11th, states: "The Senate concurs with the Executive recommendation of \$1.75 billion".1 This figure is incorrect.